lammps/lammps/doc/src/Howto_granular.rst

 * :doc:`compute erotate/sphere <compute_erotate_sphere>`

 calculates rotational kinetic energy which can be :doc:`output with thermodynamic info <Howto_output>`.
+The compute

+* :doc:`compute fabric <compute_fabric>`

+calculates various versions of the fabric tensor for granular and non-granular pair styles.

 Use one of these 4 pair potentials, which compute forces and torques between interacting pairs of particles: